cppitems/cppitems/items/019/item.md

 This is an example of using a polymorphic hierarchy to treat a group of types in the same way, i.e., calling the `calculate()` member.

 > Why do we have to use dynamically allocated objects above?
-> - differnt types with differnt object footprints cannot be stored in a container
+> - different types with different object footprints cannot be stored in a container
 > - native pointers (and also smart pointers) have a fixed size
 > - pointers to *not* dynamically allocated objects cannot be used: objects need to outlive the scope of creation

 > What are the disadvantages?
-> - one addtional allocation per object (performance!)
+> - one additional allocation per object (performance!)
 > - for containers with contiguously allocated memory: objects are not stored contiguously, but the pointers (performance!)
 > - semantics change to "reference semantics", e.g., a copy now copies the  (smart) pointer, not the pointed-to object.
 The default in C++ is "value semantics", e.g., it might be harder to reason about local code.